-During the Pre-Audit period the facility received instructions to post the required PREA Audit Notice of the upcoming audit prior to the audit for confidential communications.
-As of November 11, 2018, there were no confidential communications from inmates and staff.
+During the pre-audit phase the facility received instructions to post the required PREA Audit Notice of the upcoming audit prior to the audit for confidential communications.
+The facility posted the notices in English and Spanish.
+The auditor observed the posted notices throughout the facility.

-The PREA audit requires the Auditor to conduct outreach to relevant national advocacy organizations.
-To communicate with community-based or victim advocates who may have insight into relevant conditions in the facility.
-The following national advocacy, state and/or community advocacy organizations were contacted.
+The PREA requires the auditor to conduct outreach to relevant national and local advocacy organizations and to communicate with community-based or victim advocates who may have insight into relevant conditions in the facility.
+The following national advocacy, State, and/or community advocacy organizations were contacted.